practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 This workflow could be cached so that the next time we try to get a user's updates, we wouldn't have to make so many requests.
-The first two requests for the root page and the user search page are unlikely to change very often, so when we get a new username we can start with the construction of the user_lookup_query with a cached search_path value.
-That way, we would only need to make the last two HTTP requests to look up subsequent users.
-If the root page or the user search page DO change, however, then our cache will be stale and the subsequent requests could fail.
-In that case, we should have error handling code that clears the cache and tries starting from the root page again.
+The first two requests for the root page and the user search page are unlikely to change often, so when we get a new username we can start with the construction of the `user_lookup_query` with a cached `search_path` value.
+That way, we would only need to make the last two requests to look up subsequent users.
+However, if the root page or the user search page do change, subsequent requests could fail.
+In that case, we'd need error handling code that clears the cache and and starts from the root page again.
+Unfortunately, doing so would make the client code even more complicated.

-We could possibly simplify things by extending the ALPS spec to include a URI template on the root page with a `rel` attribute to indicate that it's a transition to information about a user when the template is filled out with the username.
-The ALPS spec path would still work, but this would be a shortcut that clients could take to reduce the number of HTTP requests.
+We could simplify things by extending the ALPS spec to include a URI template on the root page with a `rel` attribute to indicate that it's a transition to information about a user when the template is filled out with the username.
+The ALPS spec path would still work, but the shortcut would allow clients to get at this data in fewer requests.
-However, since it wouldn't be an official part of the spec, we would need to document it.
-Clients trying to use APIs that do not provide this extension would need to support both the shortcut and the ALPS spec path anyway.
+However, since it wouldn't be an official part of the spec, we'd need to document it, and all clients that wanted to remain compatible with ALPS would still need to implement the long way of doing things.

 As you can see, there are significant tradeoffs between the two API styles, and so it isn't especially easy to decide what to do.
 But because rstat.us